potomak/legion/README.md

   mechanism, so that multiple developers in the same office won't be joining up to one another (to say nothing of production systems).

+- Extend the persistence layer so that it is easier to delete ranges of keys (which happens as a result of rebalancing)

 #### Routing